 The Wood Memorial Library, the Archaeology Society of Connecticut, and the Friends of State Archaeology hosted Lavin’s presentation as part of October “archaeology month,” so designated by various Connecticut archaeology centers.
 Preceding a book signing that followed her presentation Lavin reminded the audience that “archaeology is not just digging in the dirt.
 It’s also geology, artifacts, and discovering the people behind the pots.”

-The culture of the native American Indians has left contributions that live on today through museums, libraries, and other institutions.
+The cultures of native Americans live on in the present native peoples who are our Connecticut neighbors and co-workers.
 The Wood Memorial Library has a whole section dedicated to preserving Connecticut’s rich ancestral native American heritage.
 For other upcoming library program information, visit www.woodmemoriallibrary.org.